clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 with the addition of one extra input `egsdat file format` which you can use to tell egs\_brachy to output its egsdat file in gzip format.
 Using gzip format can result in significantly smaller egsdat file sizes for simulations with a large number of regions defined.

 \verbatim
 :start run control:
     ncase = 10000
     nbatch=1
     geometry error limit = 10
-    egsdat file format = gzip # gzip or text
+    calculation = first # first or restart or combine or analyze egsdat file format = gzip # gzip or text
 :stop run control:
 \endverbatim

+Detailed descriptions of the standard input options are available in [PIRS-898](https://nrc-cnrc.github.io/EGSnrc/doc/pirs898/common.html).

 \subsection runmodes Run Modes